 Nerida Sloane

-Nerida is an environmental water manager with the Commonwealth Environmental Water Office and is passionate about supporting Australia’s rivers, wetlands and floodplains.
+Nerida is an environmental water manager with the Commonwealth Environmental Water Holder and is passionate about supporting Australia’s rivers, wetlands and floodplains.
 Nerida has over 20 years’ experience in the water space specialising in environmental water delivery, wetlands policy and management, water quality policy and projects and river health assessment.

 Feature image: Wood ducks in flight over Paika Lake.
 Photo: Heather McGinness